NatePillay/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 Note: If a subclass has any of its own initialization to do, it must first call the superclass constructor using super(), passing up any parameters that the superclass constructor is expecting.

+With this declaration we can now create and use professors:

+const walsh = new Professor('Walsh', 'Psychology');
+walsh.introduceSelf();  // 'My name is Walsh, and I will be your Psychology professor'

+walsh.grade('my paper'); // some random grade

 ============================================

 In JavaScript, the Math object provides a set of built-in methods that allow you to perform mathematical operations.
 You can use the Math object and its methods directly in your JavaScript code by calling them with the dot notation.